shakfu/coremusic/README.md

 ## Overview

-`coremusic` is a high-performance Python extension that provides direct access to Apple's CoreAudio frameworks.
+`coremusic` is a Python extension that provides direct access to Apple's CoreAudio frameworks.
 Built with Cython, it offers near-native performance while maintaining the ease of use of Python.
 The wrapper covers the complete CoreAudio ecosystem, from low-level hardware control to high-level audio processing units, with both traditional functional APIs and modern object-oriented interfaces.

 ### Key Features